pblottiere/snail/README.md

 step is necessary to have a fully operational plugin.
 Indeed, some Python modules are necessary and have to be installed.

-Of course, the dependency may be installed manually with `pip`, '`apt-get`, `pacman` or others, but Snail provides an embedded solution too.
+Of course, the dependency may be installed manually with `pip`, `apt-get`, `pacman` or others, but Snail provides an embedded solution too.
 Actually, if a package is missing, then the next window will be opened: